pliu/k8splayground/apps/distributor/README.md

 Distributor currently has the following behaviour (in all below cases, hosts refers to individual Pods):

 - each instance of distributor runs every 50-70s
-- each run starts by cleaning existing assignments (i.e. removing assignments to hosts that no longer exist)
+- each run starts by cleaning existing assignments (i.e., removing assignments to hosts that no longer exist)
 - each run then looks for free resources and, if there are any, claims one for its host

 The above results in a decentralized system that automatically distributes resources across a set of hosts, even as hosts join and leave the set.